sierrajulietromeo/APA1-PrimerProblems/primer2/primer2.md

 ### Notes

 *   It will be looked upon favourably if you can comment on your shuffling technique and make reference to Big O time complexity in your screen recording.
+* You can add additional tests if you determine the current tests don't offer complete coverage.
+These can be highlighted in your screen recording.
+* Existing tests can be altered should your choice of implementation mean that an existing test isn't compatible.
+These can be highlighted in your screen recording.

 ### Adopt and use good programming standards